OlabisiDS/OlabisiDS/README.md

 • Continuously learning and scaling my skills.
 "The beautiful thing about learning is that nobody can take it away from you." — B.B.
 King

-• No corporate experience yet, but my first role won't be ready for the wonders, energy, and strong will I'll bring.
+• No corporate experience yet, but my first role won't be ready for the wonders, energy and strong will I'll bring.

 • I have projects available here and more are on the way.